 The advantages of having clean, healthy, plaque-free teeth are numerous: increased self-esteem, confidence and financial savings from fewer dental procedures, fresh breath and no pain.
 The key is to make plaque removal a routine -- a routine act that takes place at least twice a day.
 If that habit can be established early, your child will maintain a healthy smile for years to come.

 Keep reading.
-We have lots more information on the next page.
+We have lots more information below.